rsksmart/devportal-1.0/rif/storage/providers/swarm/guides/running/local-network.md

 Note that:
 - The node accounts will already be pre-funded in Ganache; this is achieved through the use of a specific seed and hard-coded node keys.
+- The Swarm network id `5` must be used for incentives to be enabled.
+This value can be verified by inspecting the `AllowedNetworkID` variable set in the [codebase](https://github.com/ethersphere/swarm).
 - Sync is disabled by default in order to be able to [trigger a cheque manually](#trigger-cheques) later.
 - A private key is specified in the first node so that the second one can find it through the `bootnodes` parameter.
 - The first node uses default values for parameters such as ports, but the second one needs them explicitely specified to avoid clashes.